 For residential and out of school hours activities we also collect details of medical and special requirements for the purpose of providing support and ensuring the health and safety of participants and staff.
 These include:

 - Medication taken

-The legal basis for processing personal and special category data collected for residential and out of hours activities, is explicit consent
+The legal basis for the processing of special category data collected for residential and out of hours activities, is explicit consent

 Why we collect individual data and how we use it